Cut-Set Bounds on Network Information Flow: Main Results

-\begin{definition}[$d$-separation] Let $\graph$ be a functional dependence graph according to~\cite{Kra98}\footnote{We remind the reader that Kramer's definition is a special case our Definitions \ref{def:FDG},~\ref{def:FDG-A} and~\ref{def:FDG-B}.}.
-A set $\C$ $d$-separates $\A$ and $\B$ in $\graph$ if the nodes in $\A$ and the nodes in $\B$ are disconnected in what remains of $\graph _{An(\A,\B,\C)}$ after removing all edges outgoing from nodes in $\C$. \end{definition}
+\begin{definition}[$d$-separation] A set $\C$ $d$-separates $\A$ and $\B$ in a network FDG $\graph^*$ if the nodes in $\A$ and the nodes in $\B$ are disconnected in what remains of $\graph^* _{An(\A,\B,\C)}$ after removing all edges outgoing from nodes in $\C$. \end{definition}

-\begin{definition}[\fd-separation \cite{Kra98}] Let $\graph$ be a functional dependence graph according to~\cite{Kra98}.
-A set $\C$ \fd-separates $\A$ and $\B$ in $\graph$ if the nodes in $\A$ and the nodes in $\B$ are disconnected in what remains of $\graph _{An(\A,\B,\C)}$ after removing all edges outgoing from nodes in $\C$ and subsequently, recursively removing all edges that have no source nodes as ancestors. \end{definition}
+\begin{definition}[\fd-separation \cite{Kra98}] Let $\graph^*$ be a network FDG.
+A set $\C$ \fd-separates $\A$ and $\B$ in $\graph^*$ if the nodes in $\A$ and the nodes in $\B$ are disconnected in what remains of $\graph^* _{An(\A,\B,\C)}$ after removing all edges outgoing from nodes in $\C$ and subsequently, recursively removing all edges that have no source nodes as ancestors. \end{definition} }

-Now we show that \fd-separation is valid for pseudo variables represented by the subgraph $\bar{\graph}$ of Construction-B (Definition \ref{def:FDG-B}).
-First, note that the subgraph $\bar{\graph}$ of Construction-B is a functional dependence graph in the sense of~\cite{Kra98} (with random variables replaced by pseduo-variables) since the vertices in $\bar{\graph}$ represent source pseudo-variables, the edges in $\bar{\graph}$ represent functional dependencies between the pseudo-variables and the vertices representing the source pseudo-variables have no incoming edges.
+Now we show that \fd-separation is valid for polymatroidal variables represented by the subgraph $\bar{\graph^*}$ of network FDG (Definition \ref{def:FDG-B}).
+First, note that the subgraph $\bar{\graph^*}$ of network FDG is a functional dependence graph in the sense of~\cite{Kra98} (with random variables replaced by polymatroidal variables) since the vertices in $\bar{\graph^*}$ represent source and edge variables, the edges in $\bar{\graph^*}$ represent functional dependencies between the variables and the vertices representing the source variables have no incoming edges.